A variational formulation of the free energy of mixed quantum-classical systems: coupling classical and electronic density functional theories: Quantum-classical system in the Canonical ensemble: equilibrium density and variational formulation

 The objective of this section is to give a variational formulation for the Helmholtz free energy of a mixed $\qmb$/$\mmb$ system based on a functional minimization over general densities involving $\nqm$ and $\nmm$ variables. \manu{This is essentially a QM/MM equivalent to the Gibbs variational principle in classical statistical physics or the Von-Neumann variational principle in quantum statistical physics (see the supplementary information for a short review).
 This variational principle, although hardly usable in practice due to the high-dimensionality of the objects it manipulates, is an important milestone to properly obtain the one-body formulation, which is the aim of this paper.}

-We define in Sec. \ref{sec:htot} the working \gj{Hamiltonian that describes} the $\qmb$/$\mmb$ system. \gj{Again, we do not discuss the validity of the partitioning or the quality of the coupling term, we assume that these preliminary considerations have already been addressed. } The equilibrium density of a mixed QM/MM system is then given in Sec. \ref{sec:qmmm_ed}, and we briefly discuss the physical meaning of that result.
+\manulast{As the formalism uses mixed QM/MM objects that might seem rather odd in their mathematical design, we begin this derivation by providing in Sec.\ref{sec:pre} a qualitative discussion on how one can obtain these QM/MM objects thanks to the concept of Wigner transform. } We then define in Sec. \ref{sec:htot} the working \gj{Hamiltonian that describes} the $\qmb$/$\mmb$ system. \gj{Again, we do not discuss the validity of the partitioning or the quality of the coupling term, we assume that these preliminary considerations have already been addressed. } The equilibrium density of a mixed QM/MM system is then given in Sec. \ref{sec:qmmm_ed}, and we briefly discuss the physical meaning of that result.
 We eventually show in Sec. \ref{sec:exact_qmm} that the Helmholtz free energy can be obtained through a variational principle over mixed $\qmb$/$\mmb$ density matrices.